polygonteam/.github/profile/README.md

 We are currently building two platforms:

- - The **population survey platform** offers tools that simplify the data collection process .
+ - The **population survey platform** offers tools that simplify the data collection process.
 Our platform is designed for multiple types of studies, and integrates various features such as geospatial data capture, network analysis, and momentary tracking.